 The arrangement covers the accreditation system of both regulations in its geographical entirety meaning that agricultural products certified in accordance with the terms of the US-Canada Organic Equivalency Arrangement (USCOEA) are eligible to be sold as organic in both countries.
 The product being traded under this arrangement does not have to originate within either country.

-U.S. organic products imported to Canada must be accompanied by an organic certificate issued by a U.S. accredited certifying agent listed in the Organic Certifying Agents List (PDF 301 kb), and a document which has the following attestation statement: "Certified in compliance with the terms of the US-Canada Organic Equivalency Arrangement".
+U.S. organic products imported to Canada must be accompanied by an organic certificate issued by a U.S. accredited certifying agent listed in the Organic Certifying Agents List, and a document which has the following attestation statement: "Certified in compliance with the terms of the US-Canada Organic Equivalency Arrangement".

 This statement is required and serves to attest the fact that products crossing borders have been verified as meeting the terms of the USCOEA.
 The attestation statement may be included on the organic certificate, transaction certificate, bill of lading, purchase order, or any other affirmative attestation.
 The operator may provide this attestation, or may request that a certifier do so.

-The USDA-NOP has published the Policy Memorandum: Attestation Statement for agricultural products that meet the terms of the U.S.-Canadian Equivalence Arrangement (PDF 1.09 MB) regarding the statement.
+The USDA-NOP has published the Policy Memorandum: Attestation Statement for agricultural products that meet the terms of the U.S.-Canadian Equivalence Arrangement (PDF 1,116 kb) regarding the statement.

 2.2 U.S. produced organic agricultural products outside the scope of the USCOEA